Sales and Marketing Training

 4. Finally, working from left to right, do all addition and subtraction.

-Here’s the example from Math.com:
+Here’s an example from Math.com:

 Applying this to development is pretty simple.